openproblems-bio/task_grn_inference/docs/source/dataset.rst

 .. code-block:: bash

-   aws s3 sync s3://openproblems-data/resources_test/grn resources_test/--no-sign-request
+   aws s3 sync s3://openproblems-data/resources_test/grn resources_test/ --no-sign-request

 This command downloads the data to `resources_test/`.
 The content of this folder is needed for testing component integration.